GSS-Cogs/work-env/README.md

 If you want to be more clever than that, you can add python scripts to `./convenience/python/somepythonfile.py` and make them callable on the command line via the prior comment on scripts.
 Again they'll be availible to everyone using this helper.
 Again I've added an example.

-Beyond that, iff you're trying to do anything more heavy than running a docker container or a few scripts, this is probably not the right avenue.
+Beyond that, if you're trying to do anything more heavy than running a docker container or a few scripts, this is probably not the right avenue.

 ## Additional Commands